The number indicates the year you're set to retire in.

-So, for example, the Universal Lifestyle Collection 2025 fund is the fund that all those in the Universal Lifestyle Collection fund are transferred into if they’re retiring any time during 2025.
+For example, if you're retiring at any point during 2025 and you're invested in the Universal Lifestyle Collection, you'll be transferred into the Universal Lifestyle Collection 2025 fund.
 The first thing you should check is whether you still intend to retire in that year.
-If not, you can change your retirement date.
+If not, you can find out how to change your retirement date.

 Why is there no fund factsheet for the numbered funds?